GovWorld (GOV) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 GovWorld Historical Price

-According to the latest data gathered on GovWorld live price page, the current price of GovWorld is 0.00130373USD.
-The circulating supply of GovWorld(GOV) is 46.21M GOV , giving it a market capitalization of $60.25K.
+According to the latest data gathered on GovWorld live price page, the current price of GovWorld is 0.00136509USD.
+The circulating supply of GovWorld(GOV) is 46.21M GOV , giving it a market capitalization of $63.08K.

 The GovWorld Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of GOV based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.